2025–2026 Iran–United States negotiations: Post-third round developments

-On May 7, 2025, ahead of the 2025 visit by Donald Trump to the Middle East, U.S. officials reported that president Donald Trump had decided that United States federal agencies would refer to the Persian Gulf as the "Arabian Gulf" or the "Gulf of Arabia" and had plans to make it official during a planned visit to Saudi Arabia later in May.
-This plan received outrage and condemnation from Iranians and the Iranian government, and could harm the negotiations.
+On May 7, 2025, ahead of the 2025 visit by Donald Trump to the Middle East, US officials reported that president Donald Trump had decided that United States federal agencies would refer to the Persian Gulf as the "Arabian Gulf" or the "Gulf of Arabia" and had plans to make it official during a planned visit to Saudi Arabia later in May.
+This plan received outrage and condemnation from Iranians and the Iranian government.
 The proposed change was opposed by Iranians across the political spectrum, who displayed rare unity in rejecting the possible American move.
-Later that day, however, Trump told reporters that he had yet to make a decision whether to use "Arabian Gulf", stating, "I don't want to hurt anybody's feelings," appearing to acknowledge Iran's fierce opposition to that name.
+Later that day, however, Trump told reporters that he had yet to make a decision whether to use "Arabian Gulf", stating, "I don't want to hurt anybody's feelings", appearing to acknowledge Iran's fierce opposition to that name.
 He said he would decide while on his visit, yet no announcement was made.

-That same day, JD Vance said that the deal would allow Iran to rejoin the global economy.
+JD Vance said that the deal would allow Iran to rejoin the global economy.

-Republican Senators Lindsey Graham and Tom Cotton warned the next day that any future U.S.–Iran nuclear agreement would require Senate approval to be durable, and that such approval would only be possible if Iran fully dismantled its enrichment capabilities and addressed its missile and terrorism activities.
+Republican Senators Lindsey Graham and Tom Cotton warned the next day that any future US–Iran nuclear agreement would require Senate approval to be durable, and that such approval would only be possible if Iran fully dismantled its enrichment capabilities and addressed its missile and terrorism activities.
 A group of Senate Republicans called for the inclusion of a 123 Agreement, which would impose strict safeguards and require full dismantlement before any cooperation.
 While such agreements regulate peaceful nuclear cooperation, experts noted that applying one to Iran would be highly unusual due to its history of proliferation violations and ongoing IAEA investigations.
 According to a well-informed source, a 123 Agreement was included in the current talks with Iran.

 Fox News released a video titled "Satellite images show alleged Iranian nuclear weapons facility" on May 9.
-The video allegedly revealed a previously unknown Iranian nuclear weapons site, a 2,500-acre facility referred to as the "Rainbow Site," in the Semnan province.
-According to Fox News, it has operated for over a decade under the cover of the chemical company "Diba Energy Siba", and is involved in tritium extraction, a process with almost no civilian or commercial uses but known to enhance nuclear weapons.
-Araghchi rejected the report, calling it Israeli-driven propaganda aimed at disrupting the negotiations with the U.S. He accused the National Council of Resistance of Iran of spreading this "fabricated report".
+The video allegedly revealed a previously unknown Iranian nuclear weapons site, a 2,500-acre facility referred to as the "Rainbow Site", in the Semnan province.
+According to Fox News, it has operated for over a decade under the cover of the chemical company "Diba Energy Siba", and is involved in tritium extraction, a process with almost no civilian or commercial uses, but known to enhance nuclear weapons.
+Araghchi rejected the report, calling it Israeli-driven propaganda aimed at disrupting the negotiations with the US He accused the National Council of Resistance of Iran of spreading this "fabricated report".

 The next day, Witkoff stated that Iran's uranium enrichment facilities must be dismantled for Washington to believe its claim of not seeking nuclear weapons.
 He added that Iran must permanently end its enrichment program, stressing that this requires dismantling its facilities at Natanz, Fordow, and Isfahan, and ensuring there is no weaponization.
-He emphasized that if the next round of talks with Iran fail to yield results, they will end and the U.S. will pursue alternative options.
+He emphasized that if the next round of talks with Iran failed to yield results, they would end and the US would pursue alternative options.
 During his speech on May 10, Khamenei supported chants of "death to America".